theislab/sfaira/docs/adding_datasets.rst

     researchers to distinguish sample groups that originate from biological material with distinct genotypes.
     See also the meta data items `individual` and `tech_sample`.
 - organ and organ_obs_key [ontology term]
-    The UBERON anatomic location of the sample (https://www.ebi.ac.uk/ols/ontologies/uberon).
+    The UBERON_ label of the sample.
+    This meta data item ontology is for tissue or organ identifiers from UBERON.
-- organism and organism_obs_key. {"mouse", "human"}.
+- organism and organism_obs_key. [ontology term]
-    The organism from which the sample originates.
+    The NCBItaxon_ label of the sample.
-    In the future, we will use NCBITAXON (https://www.ebi.ac.uk/ols/ontologies/ncbitaxon).
+    For example, "Homo sapiens" or "Mus musculus".
 - primary_data [bool]
     Whether contains cells that were measured in this study (ie this is not a meta study on published data).
 - sample_source and sample_source_obs_key. {"primary_tissue", "2d_culture", "3d_culture", "tumor"}
     Which cellular system the sample was derived from.
 - sex and sex_obs_key.
-Sex of individual sampled. {"female", "male", None}
-    Sex of the individual sampled.
+Sex of individual sampled. [ontology term] The PATO_ label corresponding to sex of the sample.
+    The corresponding subset of PATO_SUBSET_ is the set of child nodes of "phenotypic sex" (PATO:0001894).
+- source_doi and source_doi_obs_key [string]
+    If this dataset is not primary data, you can supply the source of the analyzed data as a DOI per dataset or per cell in this meta data item.
+    The value of this metadata item (or the entries in the corresponding ``.obs`` column) needs to be a DOI
 - state_exact and state_exact_obs_key [string]
     Free text description of condition.
     If you give treatment concentrations, intervals or similar measurements use square brackets around the quantity